 Along the route, you’ll pass by lemon groves, chestnut trees, vineyards, and over a plummeting stream.
 Massive wild ferns, just off the trail at the Riserva Integrale habitat, are kept alive by the subtropical microclimate here.

-The Valle de Ferriere hike offers you a delightful journey down toward the water.
+As one of the best hikes in Italy, the Valle de Ferriere offers you a delightful journey down toward the water.
 At the end of your descent, you can relax with a chilled glass of limoncello in your hand at a café in Amalfi while you gaze out over the shimmering Tyrrhenian Sea—and catch your breath from your rigorous exercise session.

 Read: Best Beaches in Italy